openstack/releases/doc/source/reference/process.rst

     General Information
     -------------------

-    Next week is the Extra-ATC freeze, in preparation for elections.
+    Next week is the Extra-AC freeze, in preparation for elections.
 All contributions to OpenStack are valuable, but some are not expressed as Gerrit code changes.
-Please list active contributors to your project team who do not have a code contribution this cycle, and therefore won't automatically be considered an Active Technical Contributor and allowed to vote.
-This is done by adding extra-atcs to https://opendev.org/openstack/governance/src/branch/master/reference/projects.yaml
+Please list active contributors to your project team who do not have a code contribution this cycle, and therefore won't automatically be considered an Active Contributor and allowed to vote.
+This is done by adding extra-acs to https://opendev.org/openstack/governance/src/branch/master/reference/projects.yaml
-    before the Extra-ATC freeze on $extraatc.
+    before the Extra-AC freeze on $extraac.

     A quick reminder of the upcoming freeze dates.
 Those vary depending on deliverable type: